Our-Camo-Hero.webp__PID:3f08d36b-8d56-4b11-8177-be5b224e3248

 Bold contrasting colors to disguise form and shape

-To fully understand how effective these are however, our research started with how an animal’s visual system receives signals.
+To fully understand the critical role of well-engineered camo, our research started with how an animal’s visual system receives signals.
 In short, an animal goes through the following process in a matter of seconds.
-It is in these few seconds where FORLOH’s visual camouflage excels.
+It is in these few seconds where FORLOH’s innovative camouflage excels, making its wearer indistinguishable from their environment.

 The animal will normally detect movement as a primary stimuli.